 Students' expenses in Australia will vary greatly depending on how much they travel, shop and go out at night.
 The range for how much students spent in the past semesters is between $3,500-$10,000.
 It is a very large range, but again, will depend on how much your student travels, drinks, and eats in a restaurant.

 Students must keep in mind that Australia is not a cheap place to live.
 Clothing, alcohol, and eating in restaurants are especially expensive.
 To help keep costs down, many students go grocery shopping and take advantage of the common kitchen and refrigerator space in their dorms.
 This also creates a social atmosphere with people in their dorms.

 You and your family will soon become experts at international banking transactions.
 You will want quick access to your funds, and you will also want to protect your money against loss.
 Here are some money options:

 The Australian unit of currency is the Australian dollar, which we abbreviate as $AUD.
 The current exchange rate is approximately USD $1 = $AUD 0.96.
 You can check today's rate by visiting this exchange rate currency calculator.

 The easiest way to handle your money is with an American ATM card.
 The advantage to using your card is that you will be assessed the wholesale exchange rate that applies to large foreign currency transactions.
 You should check with the issuer to make sure your numerical PIN number will work abroad.
 You can only draw from a primary (usually checking) account.
 Be sure to check with your bank to make sure your ATM card can be used in Australia.
 Australian banks currently do not charge a fee for the use of their ATMs, but check with your home bank to see what fees will be assessed by them.

-It is also imperative that your bank knows that you are going to abroad in Australia.
-For your protection, they will block your credit card to any charge that seems out of the ordinary.
+It is also imperative that your bank knows that you are going to be abroad in Australia.
+For your protection, they will block your credit card for any charge that seems out of the ordinary.

 Opening an Australian Bank Accounts